Chapter 8 Cell content

 8.2 Simple formatting of cell content

-Theses are high level functions that should satisfy most of the usual needs.
+Theses are high level functions that should satisfy most of the usual formatting needs.
 They can be used to define the formatting of one or more columns and eventually on a subset of rows.

 Each accept a prefix and suffix argument that can be used to add a currency symbol for example.
 Also they all have na_str argument (defaut to ““), the string to use when data are not available.